 Does he/she yawn?

-Dogs yawn as a calming signal in response to everything from a stressful event (like cutting nails), your kids getting in a fight, or simply anticipating your own behavior.
+Dogs yawn as a calming signal in response to everything from a stressful event (like cutting nails), to your kids getting in a fight, or simply anticipating your own behavior.
 I’ve noticed Junior and Sulley yawn in unison as well as one after the other depending on the circumstance.

 Start to notice when your dog yawns.
 What’s happening around him that might have triggered it?